William and Simone Butler – 66 days stranded on a raft

 Location: Pacific Ocean off Costa Rica

 In April 1989, the Butlers decided to spend some time at sea in their 40-foot pleasure boat called “Siboney”.
-The plan was to spend a few days cruising around the coast of Costa Rica and maybe do a spot of fishing, and everything seemed to be going as it should do.
-They left their home in Miami on April 14 and had sailed all the way through the Panama Canal and were now in the Pacific Ocean.
+The plan was to spend a few days cruising around the coast of Costa Rica and maybe do a spot of fishing, and everything seemed to be going as it should.
+They left their home in Miami on April 14 and sailed all the way through the Panama Canal and were now in the Pacific Ocean.
 One night while sleeping, the couple were suddenly awoken by a loud thud on the side of their hull, followed closely by several more.

 The Butlers lept out of bed and ran to the deck where they stood in shock at the sight of dozens of whales splashing around in the moonlight.
-They could only watch as the huge creatures played in the water all around them, most likely unaware of the damage they could do to the couples boat.
+They could only watch as the huge creatures played in the water all around them, most likely unaware of the damage they could do to the couple’s boat.
 It didn’t take long before one of the whales bumped the boat hard enough to crack the hull and send the ocean rushing inside.

-Bill ran downstairs and tried to find the hole, shoving furniture and boxes out the way to try to find where it was coming in, but before long the water had flooded half the lower deck, and he knew the boat was lost.
-Shouting to Simone to prepare the life raft, he began to gather some supplies and sent out several mayday signals on the radio, but non of them were heard.
+Bill ran downstairs and tried to find the hole, shoving furniture and boxes out of the way to try to find where it was coming in, but before long the water had flooded half the lower deck, and he knew the boat was lost.
+Shouting to Simone to prepare the life raft, he began to gather some supplies and sent out several mayday signals on the radio, but none of them were heard.

 It took less than 15 minutes for their boat to sink and leave them floating in the dark in a 6-foot raft.
 Since Bill was an experienced sailor he knew what to do in the event of a ship sinking so he grabbed everything he should have.
-The couple now had nine tins of food, two cans of crackers and two 5 gallon jugs of water, as well as a few small bottles of water and some peanut butter.
+The couple now had nine tins of food, two cans of crackers, and two 5-gallon jugs of water, as well as a few small bottles of water and some peanut butter.
 They also managed to gather a couple of blankets and some fishing gear, and the raft had a flashlight and 3 survival flares, so their situation could have been much worse.

 They weren’t more than 50 miles off the coast of Costa Rica so they thought it wouldn’t take long for rescue to find them, but they were both unaware at this point that no one heard their calls for help on the radio.

 The food rationing began right away, with each of them receiving an equal and tiny portion.
 Their nine cans of food and crackers only lasted them for 30 days, at which point they thought they wouldn’t be alive much longer.
-They both mentioned many times in interviews how frustrating it was to see ships on the horizon, because it turns out they were stranded near popular shipping routes but their tiny 6-foot raft was impossible to see at such distances.
+They both mentioned many times in interviews how frustrating it was to see ships on the horizon because it turns out they were stranded near popular shipping routes but their tiny 6-foot raft was impossible to see at such distances.

 They topped up their drinking water with rain whenever possible, and because the raft had a canopy it made collecting it that little bit easier.
 Food was the real problem and the fishing kit Bill managed to grab didn’t have any bait with it.
-Dragging it in the water behind them didn’t prove useful and was done mostly to boost hope because both of them thought they were going to starve to death in a raft.
+Dragging it into the water behind them didn’t prove useful and was done mostly to boost hope because both of them thought they were going to starve to death in a raft.

 When a boat sits in the ocean it creates a submerged surface area and a shadow, two things that attract various sea creatures.
 The surface area and shadow are attractive to various tiny plants and creatures which in turn attract larger animals, and this is exactly how the food started to come in.
 One day Bill simply reached over the side and grabbed a turtle swimming by which the pair of them ate without hesitation.